EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 For data-cleaning I also created custom lookup tables to convert durations and concentrations, as well as to unify groups.
 You can download these tables [here](https://github.com/EDiLD/localecotox) (in the folder `/data/conversions`).
-Use them on your own risk!
+Use them at your own risk!
 I have some more of these tables available (contact me if interested) and you can also easily create the for your needs.

 We follow the same procedure for these files: